JakubReha/LightGCN-PyTorch/README.md

 For Modified LightGCN training with movie categories, add:
 `--genre`

+For Filtered Version of Modified LightGCN, add:
+`--filtered`

 Need to delete the `s_pre_sdj_mat.npz` after running to reinitialize the adjacency matrix.

 #### Baselines